alienskaterrr/dms1-bloggg/posts/week_three.md

+---
+title: week three
+published_at: 2024-04-19
+snippet: this is my third week of this class
+disable_html_sanitization: true
+---

 Week 3 session 1!

-A link containing the draft for the self portrait assessment task: https://www.youtube.com/watch?v=dcFMD4t_P3A
+A link containing the draft for the self portrait assessment task below https://www.youtube.com/watch?v=dcFMD4t_P3A

 The process of creating this draft included collating my clips- sourced at random as I was in desperate